 Although there are many advantages to undermount sinks, the style is not immune to its share of downsides.
 A few cons and potential problem areas to keep an eye out for include:

 - High price points: If you're looking for a budget model, this might not be the best bet.
 Undermount sinks cost, on average, about 50 percent more than a comparable drop-in sink.

 - Increased installation costs: You'll need to pay a slightly higher labor cost for professional installation because undermount sinks are more difficult to install.
-According to Thumbtack, you can expect to pay around $230.
+You can expect to pay around $230.

 - Potential to fall out: The anchors securing the sink to the underside of the countertop can become loose, causing the sink to sag or even fall.